4" piece of fresh ginger root, unpeeled

 SERVING THE PHO:

-1. Place the New York/beef sirloin steak (wrapped in plastic) in the freezer for about 15-20 minutes; remove and cut into thin slices; set aside.
+1. Cut the New York/beef sirloin steak into thin slices; set aside.

 2. Bring the stock to a boil, then cover and reduce heat to a simmer.

 3. For the noodles, bring a large pot of water to a rolling boil.
 Directions for fresh and dried noodles: